Sizing Guides

 ABYC E-11 practice sizes conductors by two constraints, and the cable must satisfy both:

-• Ampacity — the conductor must safely carry the load current
+• Ampacity.
+The conductor must safely carry the load current.

-• Voltage drop3% maximum for critical circuits (starting, navigation, electronics, bilge pumps); 10% for non-critical loads (cabin lights, accessories)
+• Voltage drop.
+3% maximum for critical circuits (starting, navigation, electronics, bilge pumps); 10% for non-critical loads (cabin lights, accessories).

 12V Sizing Table (3% Drop, Critical Circuits)

-Sizes shown for round-trip circuit length (battery to load and back):
+Sizes shown for round-trip circuit length, battery to load and back:

 Load10 ft15 ft20 ft30 ft40 ft